Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

 \subsubsection{Theoretical guarantees}

-The sole requirement for \RPCholesky's success is an eigenvalue decay condition which ensures the accuracy of the low-rank approximation $\mat{\hat{A}} \approx \mat{A}$.
-To explain this condition in detail, we introduce a quantitative measure of the eigenvalue decay called the \emph{$\mu$-tail rank} of the matrix $\mat{A}$: \begin{definition}[Tail rank] The \emph{$\mu$-tail rank} of a psd matrix $\mat{A} \in \mathbb{R}^{N \times N}$ is
+\RPCholesky is guaranteed to solve any full-data KRR problem given sufficiently fast eigenvalue decay in the kernel matrix $\mat{A}$.
+To explain the eigenvalue decay condition in detail, we introduce a quantitative measure called the \emph{$\mu$-tail rank}: \begin{definition}[Tail rank] The $\mu$-tail rank of a psd matrix $\mat{A} \in \mathbb{R}^{N \times N}$ is